Why work with Skye Guides?

 As sub-contractors our guides ultimately choose how much and how long to work for.
 Cuillin work is brutal; the physical demands of ascending over 6000m in a 4-day Munro course are obvious but the mental fatigue is at least as draining.
 Weekly the aim is to have no more than 5 consecutive days and 2 days off before the next contract, but there are no hard and fast rules.
 Equally significant is the length of time spent working on Skye.
 We are quite used to working with guides who have “real jobs”, family commitments, overseas expeditions, assessments and other guiding commitments.
 Doing stints of 4 to 8 weeks is most common but some stay all season while others just make a guest appearance of a few days a year.
 Guides often have some of their own personal work contracts that can be mixed into Skye Guides work with enough notice

 Opening our climber’s hostel in 2016 has allowed our guides a hugely improved standard of living while they work on the island.
-Van dwelling guides pay just £5 per night for extensive benefits including drying room, power showers, the new guides kitchen, washing machines, dryers and free wifi.
-In order to be fair the facilities are only available whilst working for Skye Guides or doing work with their own clients.
+Van dwelling guides pay £12 per night for extensive benefits including drying room, power showers, the new guides kitchen, washing machines, dryers and free wifi.
+In order to be fair the facilities are only available whilst working for Skye Guides.
+Those doing work with their own clients may be able to stay at an increased commercial rate.
 Those working for other guiding outfits must make their own arrangements for those periods.